Jason Dolley: Career

 When asked about his role in the Disney Channel Original Series family sitcom, Good Luck Charlie, he replied, "I like the realness of it.
 I like the more authentic tone.
 I like the family sitcom.
 That's something different for Disney, which also appealed to me."
 He also said in a different interview, "When I read the script, I was like, 'Oh, this is kind of cool.
 This is a little different.
 It has a Full House kind of feel.
 It's very family-friendly.
 Families can sit down and watch this and get a real laugh.
 I think that's what's been cool about it from the start and what's still cool about it today."

-Dolley and cast appeared in a feature-length Christmas Disney Channel Original Movie based on the series titled Good Luck Charlie, It's Christmas!, which aired on December 2, 2011.
+Dolley and cast appeared in a 2011 feature-length Christmas Disney Channel original movie based on the series titled Good Luck Charlie, It's Christmas!.
 He also voiced the character Rumble in Disney Channel's animated film Pixie Hollow Games, which also stars Brenda Song, Tiffany Thornton, and Zendaya.